The Best Things To Do in Denmark WA 2023

 Day Trip to Walpole

 Walpole is only a 45-minute drive from Denmark, making it ideal for a day trip.
-Visit the Valley of the Giants Tree Top Walk, Peaceful Bay, or one of the many other attractions.
+Visit the Valley of the Giants Tree Top Walk to see spectacular Tingle Trees, Peaceful Bay, or one of the many other attractions.

 This guide on things to do in Walpole provides other ideas on what to do on your day trip there.
 Combine this with the Youngs Sidings to Walpole Scenic Drive.